The Definitive Guide to Buy Stock Video like an Expert

 How About Free Videos?

-You’ll notice how in this guide we’re focusing in paid stock video clips under Royalty Free license.
+You’ll notice how in this guide we’re focusing on paid stock video clips i.e. Green Screen Videos under Royalty Free license.
 This is not just because they’re more professional and higher quality libraries, but also because they’re a lot –A LOT– safer legally speaking.

 You will find websites that offer stock footage for free.
 These sites generally provide their content (be it videos, images or any other media) under a variation of Creative Commons license, which grants the right to use the files in commercial projects totally free of charge.
 So far, this all looks good.